Please ensure Javascript is enabled for purposes of website accessibility

 Based on the approach adopted in the latest FATF report, the approach of regulators is likely to be to "adopt a functional approach and look beyond the marketing associated with NFTs to determine if the product or service in question qualifies as a virtual asset, VASP, a financial institution, or a designated non-financial business or profession".

 In circumstances where NFTs are marketed or traded in other jurisdictions, including the United States of America, significant care should be taken to ensure that applicable foreign regulatory obligations are satisfied.
-For instance, the SEC has classified NFTs as investment contracts (see articles: SEC issues first NFT-related enforcement action, SEC finds NFT to be a security in landmark action, NFTs are securities and it's great), a subset of securities, requiring issuers and exchanges offering NFTs to meet certain regulatory requirements.
+For instance, the SEC has classified NFTs as investment contracts (see articles: SEC issues first NFT-related enforcement action, SEC finds NFT to be a security in landmark action), a subset of securities, requiring issuers and exchanges offering NFTs to meet certain regulatory requirements.

 Conclusion